hmrc/economic-crime-levy-registration-frontend/README.md

 using the ROSM pattern.
 Transient journey data is stored in the backend [economic-crime-levy-registration](https://github.com/hmrc/economic-crime-levy-registration) microservice.

+## This service depends on Node
+The node version used by jenkins build is v18.14.0

 ## Running the service

 > `sbt run`